How to Move to the UK: Ultimate FAQ.

 Can I move to the UK to attend University?

-The UK also foresees your English proficiency and financial status before granting this opportunity.
-To meet the ends, students can work in the Uk for a part-time job of 20 hours each week as given by the Tier 4 Visa.
+The UK assesses applicants’ English proficiency and financial standing before granting the student visa.
+To support themselves, students are permitted to work part-time in the UK for up to 20 hours per week under the Tier 4 Visa regulations.

 How can I move to the UK for work?